 Gain the experience, opportunity and knowledge to work in Key Stage 1 and Key Stage 2 in infant, junior and primary schools with the PGCE Primary Education.

-Our Post Graduate Certificate Education (PGCE) Primary course leads to the award of Qualified Teacher Status (QTS), qualifying you to teach children aged five to 11.
+Our Post Graduate Certificate in Education (PGCE) Primary course leads to the award of Qualified Teacher Status (QTS), qualifying you to teach children aged five to 11.

-We are ranked 8th in the UK for Education (The Guardian University League Table 2019), and have been consistently in the top 10 for over a decade.
+We are ranked 7th in the UK for Education (The Guardian University Guide 2021).
 Reading's Institute of Education boasts award-wining tutors and consistently high graduate employment rates, and is recognised by Ofsted for "outstanding support and pastoral care".

 If you wish to specialise in a particular subject, area or phase, you can apply to one of our four specialist PGCE Primary pathways: